CP1404/Practicals/prac_04/README.md

 - Each line (quick pick) should not contain any repeated number.
 - Each line of numbers should be displayed in sorted (ascending) order.
-- Note the formatting below so that numbers align neatly.
+- Study the formatting below so that numbers align neatly.

+> [!NOTE]
-**Note:** Python's random module has a `sample()` function, which returns a selection from a list.
-This is a nice way to solve this problem... but it's too easy :) Do not use it for this program.
+> Python's `random` module has a `sample()` function, which
+> returns a selection from a list.
+> This is a nice way to solve this problem... but it's too easy :)
+> Do not use it for this program.

 Your code should produce output that matches this sample output (except the numbers are random):